I am currently a licensed contractor performing remodeling services for residential and commercial customers in Wisconsin.

-1/2" Polystyrine Foam Board Insulation
+1. 1/2" Polystyrine Foam Board Insulation

 The typical R-value of this product is R-2.5 to R-3.5 depending on the density of the foam board.
 This amount of R-value will make no difference in efficiency.
-What may help though, is the taping of the seams and the caulking of all penetrations through the siding once completely installed.
+What may help, though, is the taping of the seams and the caulking of all penetrations through the siding once completely installed.
 This type of installation typically sees a 0-5% savings in energy, 5% being a rare scenario.

-Foil Faced Foam Board Insulation
+2. Foil Faced Foam Board Insulation

 Hot climates already have a lot of heat and vinyl siding tends to expand and contract with temperature changes up to 1" if the siding is made of recycled vinyl material.
-When the foil faced material "reflects" that heat, the area between the siding and the reflective covering turn into an oven-like environment and can permanently damage the siding.
+When the foil-faced material "reflects" that heat, the area between the siding and the reflective covering turn into an oven-like environment and can permanently damage the siding.

-Standard Polyicynine Foam Board Insulation
+3. Standard Polyicynine Foam Board Insulation

-Basically, in order to get a good insulation value out of foam board, it has to installed directly on the sheathing of the house.
+Basically, in order to get a good insulation value out of foam board, it has to be installed directly on the sheathing of the house.
 If the house is brick or stone, the foam board may be applied directly to the brick or stone.
 The best installation of foam board insulation is at least an R-10 nailed to the sheathing surface with all seams taped.